Torc Waterfall in Killarney is hard to bate.

-About Torc Waterfall
+About Torc Waterfall in Kerry

 The waterfall is 20 metres (66 ft) high and 110 metres (360 ft) long and was formed by the nearby Owengarriff River as it drains from the uniquely named ‘Devil’s Punchbowl’ lake.